Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 Participate in scientific activities at the professional unit as an assistant lecturer or a full-time researcher; participate in performing tasks and research topics as assigned by the supervisor.
-4. Comply with the training institution\'s regulations on academic integrity, ensuring that published results originate from individual research with the support of the instructor; fully acknowledge and cite the participation of other individuals, groups or organizations (if any).
-5. Exercise other rights and responsibilities according to the training institution\'s regulations.
+4. Comply with the training institution's regulations on academic integrity, ensuring that published results originate from individual research with the support of the instructor; fully acknowledge and cite the participation of other individuals, groups or organizations (if any).
+5. Exercise other rights and responsibilities according to the training institution's regulations.

 ### Article 13.
 Rights and responsibilities of professional units